PathwayCommons/guide/_workflows/pathway_enrichment/visualize.md

 We will put in our raw expression counts.
 We will be able to click on a gene set and see the underlying expression values in a table.

+The expression data serves two purposes:
+Expression data is used by the Heatmap when clicking on nodes and edges in the Enrichment map so the expression of subsets of data can be viewed.
+Gene sets are filtered based on the genes present in the expression file.
+For example, if Geneset X contains genes {1,2,3,4,5} but the expression file only contain expression value for genes {1,2,3} Geneset X will be represented as {1,2,3} in the Enrichment Map.
+Expression data is not required.
+In the absence of an expression file Enrichment map will create a dummy expression file to associate with the data set.
+The dummy expression gives an expression value of 1 for all the genes associated with the enriched genesets in the Enrichment map.
+[Note: if you are running a two dataset analysis with no expression files the genes for each dataset is calculated based on the enriched genesets.
+If a geneset is enriched in one dataset and not the other this could create different subsets of genes associated to each datasets and create multiple edges between genesets.
+To avoid this, create a fake expression file with the set of genes used for both analyses.]

 {:.table .table-hover .table-condensed .table-responsive}
 | name   | geneid  | TCGA-13-1254   |   ...    |  TCGA-61-2104 |
 |:------:|:-------:|:--------------:|:--------:|:-------------:|